-Only one language can be used in the WebManager in one cluster.
-When the OS with multi languages is used in the WebManager in a cluster, specify "English."
+Only one language can be used in one cluster.
+When the OS with multi languages is used in a cluster, specify "English."

 - 2. Enter the cluster name in the Cluster Name box. - 3.
-Enter the floating IP address (192.168.0.11) used to connect the WebManager in the Management IP Address box.
+Enter the floating IP address (192.168.0.11) used to connect the Cluster WebUI / WebManager in the Management IP Address box.
 Click Next.